Roman Bezjak: Rijeka

-On 14 May 2015, HNK Rijeka announced that Bezjak had signed a three-year contract, tying him with the club until June 2018.
+On 14 May 2015, Rijeka announced that Bezjak had signed a three-year contract, tying him with the club until June 2018.
 He made his official début for the club on 10 July 2015, in a goalless away draw against Inter Zaprešić in Round 1 of the Croatian First Football League.
 On 19 July 2015, Bezjak scored a brace in a 3–3 home draw against Slaven Belupo.
 With 13 goals to his account, he was the club's top scorer during the 2015–16 season.

 Jagiellonia Białystok

 On 1 February 2018, Bezjak signed a two-and-a-half-year contract with Jagiellonia Białystok.
 His debut for Jagiellonia was against Piast Gliwice in a 2–0 victory, when he was subbed in during the second half.
 Bezjak's first goal for the club was on 23 February 2018 against Lechia Gdańsk in a 4–2 win at home.

 International career

 Bezjak earned his first cap for Slovenia on 14 August 2013, after coming on as a substitute in the 2–0 loss against Finland in a friendly match.
 On 23 March 2016, Bezjak scored his first goal for Slovenia in the 1–0 win against Macedonia.
 On 8 October 2017, Bezjak scored twice for the 2–2 draw between Slovenia and Scotland.